 What Does it Mean to Be Chaotic Evil?

 Chaotic evil characters embrace their name.
-They are messy and downright cruel.
+They are messy, ruthless, and downright cruel.
 They don’t care about rules and often want to destroy the system.
-However, unlike chaotic goods or neutrals, they don’t do it for the sake of humanity’s freedom or to fight oppression.

 Most chaotic evils have a simple goal: bring down the system and allow evil to run amok.
 They want to destroy things, hurt people, and cause panic without pesky rules and laws getting in the way.